klassen-lab/ClustCompare/README.md

 	|----- Results/ (folder for all results produced by the pipeline)
 	|----- README (this README file)
 ```
-Additional folders and a CHANGELOG are produced by the antiSMASH_annotation.sh and cluster_pfam_BBH_comparison.sh scripts to record and reorganize pipeline outputs.
+Additional folders and a CHANGELOG are produced by the shell scripts to record and reorganize pipeline outputs.
 All annotations and intermediate files are moved to Data/ and all results tables are moved to Results/ by default.
 These can be customized using the appropriate options for each individual pipeline script.

 --------------------------------------------------------------------------------------------------------------------------------
 3. Dependancies